Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial5.md

 description: Tutorial 5 for Students to Learn Redirection
 ---

-# Tutorial 5: Redirection

-## Redirection: Standard Input / Standard Output / Standard Error
+# Tutorial 5: Redirection - Standard Input and Standard Output and Standard Error

-### Main Objectives of this Tutorial
+## Main Objectives of this Tutorial

   - Understand and use the **cut, tr**, and **wc** Linux commands
   - Define the terms **Standard Input** (_stdin_), **Standard Output** (_stdout_), and **Standard Error** (_stderr_)